How the National Import Reliefs Unit (NIRU) controls imports on certain goods from outside the EU and what tax and duty reliefs may apply.

-HM Revenue and Customs’ (HMRC) National Import Reliefs Unit (NIRU) is the single national office responsible for the control of imports from outside the European Union, where any of the following procedures and reliefs have been used:
+HM Revenue and Customs’ (HMRC) National Import Reliefs Unit (NIRU) is the single national office responsible for the control of imports from outside the EU, where any of the following procedures and reliefs have been used:

-- Inward Processing (IP) using a Simplified Authorisation
+- Inward Processing (IP) using a Authorisation by Declaration

 - Community System of Duty Reliefs (CSDR)

-- Outward Processing Relief (OPR) using a Simplified Authorisation
+- Outward Processing Relief (OPR) using a Authorisation by Declaration

 - Returned Goods Relief (RGR)